zarif607/zarif607/README.md

-- 👋 Hi, I’m @zarif607
+- 👋 Hi, I’m Zarif Gilman
 - 👀 I’m interested in Data Science & Machine Lerning
-- 🌱 I’m currently learning Data Science
+- 🌱 I’m currently learning Software Engineering
 - 💞️ I’m looking to collaborate on anything that can help a newbie grow
 - 📫 How to reach me zarif607@gmail.com